-The Department of Education has recently embarked on a review of the current home to school transport policy.
-The review will consider a range of options to ensure a future home to school transport policy is fit for purpose and sustainable over the long term.
-The review is part of a wider transformation programme within the Department.
+In December 2018 the Department embarked on a review of the current home to school transport policy.
+The review is part of a wider Education Transformation Programme that is being led by the Department across a range of different areas.
+The review is considering a range of options to ensure a future home to school transport policy is fit for purpose and sustainable over the long term.

 The Review commenced with a period of engagement that offered all interested stakeholders the opportunity to give their views about how a future policy might look.
 This process took place from December 2018 to June 2019 and involved: